Vassilis Spanoulis: AS Monaco

+Greek national team

+Spanoulis was named the head coach of the senior men's Greek national team, on 2 October 2023.
+He made his head coaching debut with Greece, on 23 February 2024, in which he guided Greece to a 72–64 win over the Czech Republic, in Piraeus, Athens, as part of the 2025 FIBA EuroBasket Qualification.
+Spanoulis next coached Greece at the 2024 Piraeus FIBA Olympic Qualifying Tournament, before the 2024 FIBA Summer Olympics.

+Under Spanoulis' leadership, the Greek national team won the 2024 Piraeus FIBA Olympic Qualifying Tournament and thus qualified for the main 2024 Summer Olympic Games basketball tournament.
+At the 2024 Summer Olympics, Greece managed to qualify through the tournament's Death Group, which also consisted of Australia, Spain, and Canada, and make it to the quarterfinals.
+In the quarterfinals, they were eliminated by the 2023 FIBA World Cup champions Germany, by a score of 76–63.

 Personal life

 Spanoulis' older brother, Dimitris, is a former professional basketball player.
 Spanoulis is married to Miss Star Hellas of 2006, Olympia Chopsonidou.
-Together, the couple have six children: Thanasis Spanoulis (born January 2, 2010), Vassilis Spanoulis Jr. (April 5, 2012), Dimitris Spanoulis (June 5, 2013), Emilia Spanouli (August 3, 2015), Anastasia Spanouli (September 25, 2017), and another daughter (January 20, 2020).
+Together, the couple have six children: Thanasis, Vassilis Jr., Dimitris, Emilia, Anastasia and Alexandra.

 Spanoulis' basketball idols, and favorite players as a kid, were Michael Jordan and Nikos Galis.
 During his playing career, Spanoulis is often referred to by the nicknames V-Span and Kill Bill.
 When Spanoulis played with Maroussi Athens, he was given the nickname Bill the Butcher, by Tracy Murray, who was at that time a player of Maroussi's rivals, Panathinaikos Athens.

 Spanoulis was the first Greek-born player to play for the Houston Rockets, and he was the third Greek-born player to play in the NBA.
-While he was with the Houston Rockets, Spanoulis was friends with teammates John Lucas III, Jake Tsakalidis, Shane Battier, Tracy McGrady, and Steve Novak.
-Over his playing career, some of the other basketball players that he was friends with included: Mike Batiste, Tony Parker, Carlos Arroyo, Šarūnas Jasikevičius, Roderick Blakney, Nick Calathes, Ioannis Bourousis, Dimitris Diamantidis, Theo Papaloukas, Georgios Printezis, Panos Vasilopoulos, Mike James, and Dušan Vukčević, among others.
-While he is best friends with Nikos Zisis, and he was the best man at Zisis' wedding.
+While he was with the Houston Rockets, Spanoulis was friends with his teammates: Lucas, Tsakalidis, Battier, McGrady, and Novak.
+Over his playing career in Europe, some of the basketball players that he has been friends with have included: Batiste, Parker, Arroyo, Jasikevičius, Teodosić, Nesterović, Blakney, Calathes, Bourousis, Diamantidis, Papaloukas, Printezis, Vasilopoulos, James, Larkin, Mantzaris, Papapetrou, Sloukas, Papanikolaou, Agravanis, Perperoglou, Vezenkov, Milutinov, Tomić, Antić, Vukčević, Hines, Hunter, McKissic, along with numerous other teammates that he is also good friends with from his basketball playing career.
+Over the years, he has been best friends with Nikos Zisis, and he was the best man at Zisis' wedding.

-Spanoulis was one of the idols of Greek basketball player Giannis Antetokounmpo, and Slovenian basketball player Luka Dončić, when they were youths in Europe.
-Antetokounmpo stated the following about Spanoulis, "Do you understand who Vassilis Spanoulis is in Europe?
-He's like the Kobe or Jordan of Europe".
-Dončić said that when he was young, he was "enchanted" by Spanoulis.
-Dončić wore the number 7 jersey when he was a member of Real Madrid, as an homage to Spanoulis, who wore the number 7 jersey with the Greece men's national basketball team and Olympiacos Piraeus.
-Dončić also chose to wear the number 77 jersey with Slovenia's national team and the Dallas Mavericks, in honor of Spanoulis.